Re-Sleeves/Arch-MBP-Retina-15-2015/README.md

 # Installing Arch Linux on a 2015 Macbook Pro (15")

-Set up Arch Linux for daily use on a 2015 Retina MacBook Pro.
+Arch Linux for 2015 Retina MacBook Pro.

 ## Requirements

-- Internet connection
+- Wi-Fi
-- USB flash drive
+- USB

 ## Instructions

-### 1. Download the Arch Linux ISO
+### 1. Download the Arch ISO

-On a separate computer, download the [Arch Linux ISO](https://www.archlinux.org/download/).
+On a separate computer, download the [Arch ISO](https://www.archlinux.org/download/).

 ### 2. Create a Bootable USB

-Use [Rufus](https://rufus.ie/en/) (on Windows) to burn the ISO to the USB flash drive.
+Use [Rufus](https://rufus.ie/en/) to burn the ISO to the USB.

 ### 3. Boot from USB